John St John, 2nd Viscount St John

-St John was appointed Comptroller of customs in London in April 1740 holding the post for life.
 On his father's death on 8 April 1742, he succeeded not only to the title under special remainder as 2nd Viscount St. John but to Lydiard Park.
 St. John's wife Anne died on 14 July 1747.
 St John married as his second wife Hester Clarke, daughter of James Clarke of Wharton, Herefordshire on 19 June 1748.
 St. John died abroad in November 1748, leaving three sons and three daughters.